fasrc/prometheus-slurm-exporter/README.md

 ## Usage

 Simply build the rpm via `rpmbuild -ba prometheus-slurm-exporter.spec` and install then use systemd to run the various unit files to get the exporters running.

+## Dashboards

+You can example dashboards for the various collectors in the `dashboards` directory.